kolbytn/mindcraft/AUTONOMOUS_AGENT.md

 # Autonomous Task Controller

-Complex tasks now run in an observe, plan, single-action, and verification loop instead of generating a command chain all at once.
+Complex tasks run in an observe, plan, single-action, and verification loop instead of generating a command chain all at once.

 ## Usage